Edmund Britten Jones

-Sir Edmund Britten Jones (8 October 1888 – 30 September 1953) was an Australian cricketer and rules footballer.
+Sir Edmund Britten Jones (8 October 1888 – 30 September 1953) was an Australian rules footballer and cricketer.
 Born in Adelaide, he was educated at Christian Brothers' College, Xavier College and the University of Adelaide before being awarded a Rhodes Scholarship at the University of Oxford in 1912.

 One of Adelaide's leading physicians, Jones received his knighthood in the New Year honours list in 1953, only months before his death.